Original research from Robert Walters has revealed that projects professionals are enjoying high demand for their skills in the City of London.

 The results of the Robert Walters City Jobs Index, which tracks the number of jobs available and candidates seeking jobs in the City of London month-by-month, show the number of projects roles rose by 8%"

-“Despite the usual summer lull, the demand for projects professionals has continued to grow with both employers and candidates remaining active in the jobs market," said James Murray, associate director, projects recruitment at Robert Walters.
+“Despite the usual summer lull, the demand for projects professionals has continued to grow with both employers and candidates remaining active in the jobs market," said Tom Chambers, director, projects recruitment at Robert Walters.

 “Pressure from regulators has played a significant role in driving this activity, as employers rush to mobilise for delivery of new programmes to comply with demands from national and multi-national regulators.”